-(*) The element eventType stores the type of event that solicits the change in the task status.
-In the “Status transactions” we want to associate the specific type of event to the status transaction solicited.
-(For further details on eventType element see XDW profile)
+(*) The element eventType stores the type of event that produces the change in the task status.
+In the “Status transactions” we want to associate the specific type of event to the status transaction produced.
+For further details on eventType element see XDW profile.

-X.2.2 Task: “Referral Scheduled”
+Y.3.2 Task: “Referral Scheduled”